George Blaha: Career

 Before the 1976–1977 season, Blaha succeeded Don Howe on WJR's radio broadcast of the Pistons, and announced his first NBA game from Cobo Arena on October 23, 1976, teaming with Tom Hemingway.
 He has had a variety of color analysts including former Detroit Pistons players John Mengelt, Dave Bing, Vinnie Johnson, Kelly Tripucka, Bill Laimbeer, Rick Mahorn, and current partner Greg Kelser.

-Blaha has coined several iconic phrases to describe the action on the court including: "from behind the long line" or "the long gun" to describe a 3-point shot, and his signature call "count that baby and a foul" for a Pistons basket made while the shooter is fouled.
+Blaha has coined several phrases to describe the action on the court including: "from behind the long line" or "the long gun" to describe a 3-point shot, and his signature call "count that baby and a foul" for a Pistons basket made while the shooter is fouled.

-He almost always uses the Pistons' first names when describing the action on the court.
-He also uses players' nicknames often, such as members of the 1988–1989 and 1989–1990 "Bad Boys" teams: "The Worm" for Dennis Rodman and "The Microwave" for Vinnie Johnson, or for other Pistons players: "Rip" for Richard Hamilton, "Dunking Darvin" for Darvin Ham and "Big Ben" for Ben Wallace.
-He also often introduces his TV partner Greg Kelser as "Special K", his nickname when he was a player.

-In 2002, Blaha was the recipient of the prestigious Ty Tyson Award for Excellence in Sports Broadcasting, awarded by the Detroit Sports Media Association.
+In 2002, Blaha was the recipient of the Ty Tyson Award for Excellence in Sports Broadcasting, awarded by the Detroit Sports Media Association.
 In 2008, he was elected to the Michigan Sports Hall of Fame and was inducted on September 13, 2010.

-In 2025, Blaha was a recipient of the Curt Gowdy Electronic Media Award by the Naismith Memorial Basketball Hall of Fame along with basketball analyst Clark Kellogg.

 In addition to Pistons games, Blaha is the radio voice of the Michigan State Spartans football team.
 He was the voice of Michigan State Spartans men's basketball during the 2000–2001 season.

 Blaha also does Detroit area TV and radio commercials for several companies.
 He is an active member of the Detroit Sports Media Association, founded in 1948 by pioneer Detroit Tigers announcer Ty Tyson.